JunoLab/JunoDocs.jl/docs/src/man/faq.md

 ### How do I execute code on Juno startup?

-Much like Julia has its `.juliarc.jl` file for executing code on startup, Juno will execute code contained in `~/.junorc.jl` after Julia has been booted and a connection with the editor is established.
+Much like Julia has its `~/.julia/config/startup.jl` file for executing code on startup, Juno will execute code contained in `~/.julia/config/juno_startup.jl` after Julia has been booted and a connection with the editor is established.
 This allows running code on startup that queries the frontend, e.g. [`Juno.syntaxcolors`](@ref).

 ## Advanced topics